douaesalhii25/flutter-kiosk-ordering/README.md

 ## About me
 I am **Douae Salhi**, a **third‑year Computer Science undergraduate at SWPU Chengdu**.
-I am actively preparing for my Master’s studies in Paris, and projects like this kiosk app are part of how I build my portfolio to show recruiters my skills in Flutter, Android/Java, and creative UI design.
+I am actively preparing for my Master’s studies , and projects like this kiosk app are part of how I build my portfolio to show recruiters my skills in Flutter, Android/Java, and creative UI design.